For more information on many of these terms see http://www.pcwebopedia.com/

 Boot - To start the computer.
 The term originated in the early days of computing when starting a computer involved manually loading every set of instructions that the computer needed.
 The people who had to perform these tasks likened the process to “pulling oneself up by the bootstraps,” or pulling on a strap attached to the top of boots to put on a boot.
 The term stuck.
 See warm boot and a cold boot.

-Braille reader - a device that is placed near or under the keyboard.
-Users use their fingers to “read” the information.
-(Chapter 15)Broadband - The name given to transmission wires that can carry several channels of information at the same time.
-Internet connections with TV cable, DSL, and fiberoptic cable are examples.
+Broadband - The name given to a transmission wire that can carry several channels of information at the same time.
+Internet connections with Cable TV and DSL are examples.
 Provides for a faster connection to the Internet.

 Browser - Short for Web browser, this is the name given to the software that locates, downloads and displays Web pages.
 Two popular browsers are Microsoft Internet Explorer® and Mozilla Firefox®.
 Both of these are graphical browsers, which means that they can display graphics as well as text.
 Lynx, although not used commonly used is a text browser.
 It is often the browser of choice for people with severe visual disabilities.
-(Chapter 15)

-BSA - see Business Software Alliance
+BSA - see Business Software Alliance.

 Bug - an error or defect that causes either hardware or software to malfunction, or perform differently than what the designer or programmer had intended.
-Given the complexity of today’s systems and software bugs are difficult to completely eliminate.
+Given the complexity of today’s systems and software, bugs are difficult to completely eliminate.

 Bullets - in computer talk, a mark used to precede an item in a list.
 Application programs allow many shapes to be used as bullets.
 Presentation programs that create slides, call a slide in which each point is enumerated separately and preceded by a symbol a bullet slide.